zonesql/zonesql.github.io/README.md

 ### Download Source

-The ZoneSQL full source can be downloaded using bower with the following command:
+The ZoneSQL full source can be downloaded using the following command:

-bower install zonesql
+git clone --recurse-submodules git://github.com/zonesql/zonesql

-This will download and install the ZoneSQL package as full uncompiled source code including all of it's dependencies.
-The bower package installation process will pull in third party git repos such as dojo, ace editor, dgrid into the /src/ directory.
+This will clone the ZoneSQL package as full uncompiled source code including all of it's dependency submodules.
+The submodules are third party repos including dojo, ace editor, dgrid and are cloned into the /src/  directory.
 The following script is supplied which will use the dojo tool to compile the source js into a /dist/ directory:

 /zonesql/src/buildZoneSQL.sh

-The 'environment' item in the /zonesql/api/config.php file can be used to switch the ZoneSQL installation between 'development' and 'production', which will use uncompiled /src/ vs the compiled /dist/ path respectively.
+The 'environment' property in the /zonesql/api/config.php file can be used to switch the ZoneSQL installation between 'development' and 'production', which will use the uncompiled /src/ or the compiled /dist/ path respectively.

 ## Configuration